 Ask for Help: Don’t be the guy that was too proud, or too stupid, to ask for help; that guy is a danger to himself and everyone around him.
-When taking an unfamiliar firearm, you should always ask the person handing you the firearm to show you the particular characteristics of that gun.
-Every gun is different; from the location of the safety to how it handles, never assume you know how it works.
+When taking an unfamiliar firearm, you should always ask the owner to show you the particular characteristics of that gun.
+They are all different; from the location of the safety to how it handles, never assume you know how it works.

 Safe Firearm Handling and Practices

 When it comes to handling a firearm, there are some basic rules that should always be followed.

 Always point the Muzzle in a safe direction: If people followed this one rule, virtually all firearm accidents would be eliminated.
 Remember, your firearms should never be pointed at anything you don’t intend on shooting.

 Never Rely on your Guns Safety: While your safety should always be on when you’re not shooting, it should never be counted on to prevent the gun from firing.
 A safety is a mechanical device that can and will fail; it should never be 100% relied on to stop an accident.

 Keep your finger off the Trigger: If you’re not in the process of firing your gun, at no time should your finger ever be inside the trigger guard.
 The internet is loaded with pictures of morons posing with their finger on the trigger, this practice is not only stupid, it’s likely to get someone killed.

 Practice, Practice, Practice: I recently heard a safety instructor say don’t fear the man with many guns, fear the man with one.
 These are usually the guys who have very little experience shooting; they’re the ones that you hear about on the evening news..